belisco/Luis-gith/README.md

 - 📫 How to reach me: luisfelipebelasco@hotmail.com
 - I am a student at UFMG for a Bachelor of Information Systems.

+Currently experimenting with Angular and other front-end webdev technologies

 <!---
 Luis-gith/Luis-gith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.